hearbenchmark/hear2021-submitted-models/README.md

 most models (group 1) were pytorch >= 1.9 that could peacefully co-exist in one installation environment.
 Group 3 models were Tensorflow 2.4 models.
 Group 2 models were models that could not co-exist either with group 1 or group 3 models.
+Conflicting dependencies is the reason we can't provide one pip3-installable package for all HEAR 2021 models.

 To install a particular model, the steps are: